chadday/gtown/README.md

 #### Install pip

 Short for "Pip Installs Packages," pip is just what it sounds like.
 It's a package manager that installs python packages.
-We're going to use it for installing a series of Python packages that our scraper will rely on.
+We're going to use it for installing a series of Python packages that we'll use in our tutorial and our scraper.

 On Windows, if you installed from the Microsoft store, it should be included.

 On Mac, to install pip, open the Terminal.
-Then copy and paste the code contained below into your terminal window.
+Then copy and paste the commands below into your terminal window.
 We'll be installing just to our user profile, instead of the machine itself, so we won't run into problems with not being the administrator on the computers.

 ```
 curl https://bootstrap.pypa.io/get-pip.py -o ~/Downloads/get-pip.py
 ```
-Once the file has downloaded, enter this:
+Once the file has downloaded and if it is in your Downloads folder, enter this:
 ```
 python ~/Downloads/get-pip.py --user
 ```

 After install, type `pip` into your terminal and press Enter.
 A help menu should pop up.
 If not, make sure it's added to your path, try ```echo $PATH ``` and you should see it added to your PATH.

+If you're still having trouble on Windows, this [walkthrough](https://datatofish.com/add-python-to-windows-path/) should help.

 #### Install Jupyter notebook